Video Tutorials

 The basics

 nlite [enlight] is an online platform designed to systematically investigate controversial topics by identifying the top arguments for all sides.
+The idea is that, once the top arguments for all sides are identified, it becomes much easier to cut through the noise and decide which side makes more sense overall.
 Getting started with the platform is straightforward.
 To start investigating a controversial topic, click add_circle New Topic in the top navigation bar.
 You will then be asked to enter a title and a short description for the topic.
 Initially, you can stick to the default values for all other inputs.

 Once the topic page is created, users can add viewpoints to it.
-Typically, the person who creates the topic adds at least two opposing viewpoints.
-Next, they will share the URL of the page with their audience—such as a group of friends, their organization, or the general public.
+Typically, the topic creator adds at least two opposing viewpoints themselves.
+Next, they will share the URL of the page with their audience—such as a group of friends, coworkers, or the general public.

 The audience can then submit arguments for the listed viewpoints by clicking the Submit Argument button below each viewpoint (see the figure below).
 Submitted arguments will appear as yellow boxes under the respective viewpoint.
 The color yellow represents the goal of arguments: to enlighten society.